-- 14. Data Processing/Storage option 1.
-Once the genomes are sequenced, Bluebee would intervene in the following way: - 1- repatriate and store the FASTQs for a period of one year in a secure manner for an amount of per unit.
-After the first year, storage of FASTQs would cost per year per unit; - 2- From the FASTQ files, generate BAM and VCF files that it would actively store for one year for per unit.
-After the first year, active storage of BAM and VCF files would cost per year per unit ;
+- 16. Option 1.
+Once the genomes are sequenced, Bluebee46 would intervene in the following way: - 1- repatriate and store the FASTQs for a period of one year in a secure manner for an amount of 35 euros per unit.
+After the first year, storage of FASTQs would cost 10 euros per year per unit; - 2- From the FASTQ files, generate BAM and VCF files47 that it would actively store for one year for 175 euros per unit.
+After the first year, active storage of BAM and VCF files would cost 0.60 euros per year per unit; - 3- enable secure access48 to the stored BAM and VCF data to a partner of our choice49. - 17.
+Option 2.
+The University of Nijmegen offers to take over the repatriation of the FASTQs and the generation of BAMs and VCFs at no extra cost.
+This option should be given careful consideration.